WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 Glue the other side of the paper clip in the other end of the straight tube axle, make sure that the spindles are even & straight.

-I'm cutting the steering arms off the tie rod from the Hemi Under Glass kit, although you can use whatever steering arms you want or you can scratch build your own.
+I'm cutting the steering arms off a tie rod from the "PARTS BOX", although you can use whatever steering arms you want, or scratch build your own.

 Drill 0.45" holes in the ends of the steering arms.

-Use the same 0.45" Round Rod for the Tie Rod.
+Use the same 0.45" plastic rod for the Tie Rod.

 Set the spindles straight on the axle and mark where the other bend should be.

-I actually set mine on fire for a fraction of a second.
+I set mine on fire for a fraction of a second.

 Place something under the chassis to hold up the front of the model, as to how high or low you want the front of the model to sit.